DevOpsByExample/contacts-api/README.md

 # contacts-api
-> simple API service for learning
+> a simple application that exposes REST APIs for learning

 `contacts-api` exposes REST endpoints to get, create, update, delete and list contacts.
 UI for the app is available [here](https://github.com/DevOpsByExample/contacts-ui)